St Helens hang on to see off spirited Salford

 St Helens maintained their unbeaten home record as they withstood late pressure to see off spirited Salford.

-But the Super League leaders' win may have come at a cost after losing key half-back Jonny Lomax with an injury.
+But the Super League leaders' win may have come at a cost after losing half-back Jonny Lomax with a bicep injury.

 After trailing to Morgan Escare's try, Saints led 10-6 after first-half replies via Ben Davies and Jack Welsby.